OAAX-standard/examples/c-example/README.md

 - The `main.c` file is updated to build the input tensor according to the model's input tensors format.
 You can find a TODO comment in the `main.c` file, which indicates where you should update the code.
-- You may need to remove/update the last line in the `CMakeLists.txt` file, since it copies the `artifacts/` directory to the build directory.
+- You might need to remove/update the last line in the `CMakeLists.txt` file, since it copies the `artifacts/` directory to the build directory.